nejckorasa/s3-stream-unzip/README.md

 # s3-stream-unzip

-Manages unzipping of data in AWS S3 without knowing the size beforehand and without keeping it all in memory or writing to disk.
+Manages unzipping of data in AWS S3 utilizing stream download and multipart upload.
+Unzipping is achieved without knowing the size beforehand and without keeping it all in memory or writing to disk.

 See [tests](src/test/java/com/github/nejckorasa/s3), namely [S3UnzipManagerTest](src/test/java/com/github/nejckorasa/s3/S3UnzipManagerTest.java) for examples on how to use [S3UnzipManager.java](src/main/java/com/github/nejckorasa/s3/unzip/S3UnzipManager.java) to manage unzipping, some examples: